digitalsurgeons/boilerplate/public_html/src/scss/components/animations/README.md

 `'lazy'` - A feeling with a long duration and curves that are as soft as you can make them.

-###Customization
+###Specifying Customizations
-By default the `feel();` mixin will animate every property of the element on which it is used.
+By default the `feel();` mixin will animate every property.
 If you want to specify them, use the following syntax.
 <pre>// SCSS

 .movie-title {